Black Swans (film)

-Black Swans (Zwarte zwanen) is a 2005 Dutch drama film.
+Black Swans (Zwarte zwanen) is a 2005 Dutch drama film directed by Colette Bothof and written by Arend Steenbergen and stars Carice van Houten, Dragan Bakema and Mohammed Chaara.
 The film won a Golden Calf for Best Sound at the Netherlands Film Festival in 2005.
 It also showed at the 2005 International Film Festival Rotterdam.

 Plot

 Marleen works as a volunteer in a rest home in Spain.
 When she meets Vince they are attracted to each other.
-Their passionate relationship has its ups and downs, and eventually Marleen ends up in a hospital.
+Their passionate relationship has its ups and downs, and eventually, Marleen ends up in a hospital.
 The film ends when Marleen walks into the sea.